-John Thangarajah is a Professor in Artificial Intelligence and the current Associate Dean (Head) of Computer Science and Software Engineering at RMIT University, Melbourne, Australia.
-His interests are in Agent Oriented Software Development (how do we build and construct Intelligent Systems), Agent Reasoning (how can programs behave in smart ways), Intelligent Conversation Systems (how can systems interact intelligently satisfying a user’s information needs), Agent Testing (providing assurance that the systems work) and in Intelligent Games (how can intelligent game masters be introduced into role playing games).
+Professor John Thangarajah is the current Associate Dean (Head) of Artificial Intelligence at RMIT University, Melbourne, Australia.
+His interests are in Autonomous Multi Agent Systems (how do we build and construct Intelligent Systems), Agent Reasoning (how can programs behave in smart ways), Intelligent Conversation Systems (how can systems interact intelligently satisfying a user’s information needs), Agent Testing (providing assurance that the systems work) and in Intelligent Games (how can intelligent game masters be introduced into role playing games).
 He collaborates with industry partners and researchers both local and international and have managed various aspects of research projects and product development.

 Professor Lawrence Cavedon is Associate Dean of Computer Science and IT in the School of Science.
 His research focuses on impact and collaboration with industry; he has worked with partners such as NASA, Bosch Corp, Volkswagen, SEEK and IBM Research, as well as hospitals and health organisations.
 His research expertise includes artificial intelligence, human language technology and text mining, with a specific interest in spoken dialogue systems for human-system collaboration.